Hashtag Web3 / Updated

 The Merkle Tree Solution: A Pull-Based Approach

-A Merkle airdrop uses a "pull" instead of a "push" mechanism.
-Instead of the contract pushing tokens to everyone, eligible users must come to the contract to "pull" or claim their tokens.
-The Merkle tree is what allows the contract to verify that a user is eligible to claim, without having to store the entire list of 100,000 addresses.
+A Merkle airdrop uses a "pull" mechanism rather than a "push" one.
+Instead of the contract distributing tokens to everyone, eligible users must come to the contract to "pull" or claim their tokens.
+The Merkle tree enables the contract's verification of a user's eligibility without requiring the entire list of addresses.

 The Process: